tskit-dev/tutorials/args.md

 :::{note}
 This likelihood calculation is tied to the specific `tskit` representation of the ARG that is output by the `msprime` simulator.
-In particular, it expects each recombination event to correspond to two recombination nodes, which allows so-called `diamond` events to be represented, in which both parents at a recombination event trace directly back to the same common ancestor.
+In particular, it expects each recombination event to correspond to two recombination nodes, which allows so-called "diamond" events to be represented, in which both parents at a recombination event trace directly back to the same common ancestor.
 :::